coreyja/coreyja.com/blog/automating-screenshots-and-github-actions/index.md

 ## Introduction

-I’ve been using [`shot-scraper`](https://github.com/simonw/shot-scraper?tab=readme-ov-file#shot-scraper) by [Simin Willson](https://simonwillison.net/) to take screenshots of my blog everyday, and commit them back to my blogs git repo.
+I’ve been using [`shot-scraper`](https://github.com/simonw/shot-scraper?tab=readme-ov-file#shot-scraper) by [Simon Willison](https://simonwillison.net/) to take screenshots of my blog everyday, and commit them back to my blogs git repo.
 This makes it easy to check what my site looks like currently on a few screen sizes, and gives me a way to see how my blog has changed over time!

 For example [here is a quick video](https://coreyja.com/til/video-from-screenshot-history) I made about a year ago showing how my Blog had changed since I launched its latest iteration.

 This is all setup using an [scheduled Github Action](https://github.com/coreyja/coreyja.com/blob/3b913cb09fa1a2ad44fe47b3a284a78c25b13fdb/.github/workflows/shots.yml).
 Every day it would dutifully kick off and take screenshots and commit them back to the main branch.

 This was working great!
-Until, all of a sudden, it wasn’t :sadnerd:
+Until, all of a sudden, it wasn’t.

 ## The Problem